-Romney jabs Clinton in Miss. speech
+Romney courts middle class, jabs Clinton in Mississippi

 Washington — Mitt Romney is renewing his pledge to fight for the poor and middle class in a speech that questions Democrat Hillary Rodham Clinton's foreign policy and economic credentials.